 Your damages can be broken into a few categories:

 Current Damages – Current medical expenses, Lost wages, and General damages.
 These include of course your doctor visits and prescriptions, physical therapy, chiropractic, etc.

 Future Damages – Future medical expenses, Future lost wages, and Future general damages.
-While these are not always certain, a doctor’s opinion can be attained in most cases, to try to prove the likelihood for the need of future treatment.
+While these are not always certain, a doctor’s opinion can be attained in most cases, to try to prove the likelihood of the need for future treatment.

 Rehabilitation Damages – If your recovery will involve or require training or re-directing of a career or vocation, you may have rehab damages.

-Punitive Damages – Lastly, though uncommon in North Carolina, punitive damages are meant to punish the at fault party.
-These go above and beyond your pain and suffering, and usually are a dollar amount chosen which represents the desire to “send a message” to the at fault party that this type of behavior will not be tolerated.
-A classic example is the award given in the McDonalds hot coffee case.
+Punitive Damages – Lastly, though uncommon in North Carolina, punitive damages are meant to punish the at-fault party.
+These go above and beyond your pain and suffering and usually are a dollar amount chosen which represents the desire to “send a message” to the at-fault party that this type of behavior will not be tolerated.
+A classic example is an award given in the McDonalds hot coffee case.
 The amount of the award was very high, presumably to send the message to corporations that they need to be more careful with hot coffee.

 Forget Pain And Suffering And Focus On Value